-Face coverings must be worn by staff and learners in all areas, where it is difficult to maintain two metre social distancing.
-This includes when moving around the premises, such as in corridors and communal areas where social distancing cannot easily be maintained.
+Face coverings must be worn by staff and learners in indoor communal areas, where it is difficult to maintain two metre social distancing.
+Face coverings are not generally recommended for outdoors, unless in a crowded or confined space where social distancing is not possible.
 This should form part of a provider’s risk assessment recognising that in communal in areas such as corridors the physical layout means that contact groups cannot remain separated to the same degree and where it is difficult to adhere to other control measures.
 Face coverings must also be worn on dedicated transport.

 Face coverings must be worn by other visitors, including parents, to any site (whether entering the building or otherwise), including at drop-off and pick-up points.

 Face coverings should not be worn whilst undertaking sport or other physical activity.

 Considering the wellbeing of learners is critical to any consideration of the use of face coverings.
 Face coverings may need to be provided to certain groups of learners who may be unable to obtain them through other means, if they are recommended by risk assessments.
 Providers should be sensitive to the needs of those who may have exemptions, such as people who have disabilities or other complex needs which means that they cannot correctly use a face covering, or those who are speaking to or providing assistance to someone who is deaf or has any level of hearing loss.
 Providers should put systems in place to ensure that exemptions can be signalled and staff know when and how to challenge those not using face coverings.